Don’t let body odor kill your confidence – feel great again because it’s treatable!

 - Stuff your food list with probiotics!
 Good bacteria help regulate your vaginal health!
-The good bacteria in probiotics help you to have normal pH levels and keep you smelling fresh down there!
+The good bacteria in probiotics help you have normal pH levels and keep you smelling fresh down there!

-- Apple cider vinegar (again) can play as your hero too!
+- Apple cider vinegar can play as your hero too!
 This vinegar can help normalize your vaginal flora and get rid of infection-causing bacteria.
 Pour a cup or two of apple cider vinegar into your bath water, and rinse with it as well.

 - You can use natural or organic vaginal emollients and soaps as well.
 Check out a great post about this topic on this website!